 Being pregnant while you are living with HIV can be scary and you might be worried about whether your baby is going to be born with HIV or not.
-The best thing you can do to ensure that your baby is safe is to ensure that you adhere to the HIV treatment (also called ARVs) and that you are virally suppressed in order to prevent what is called ‘mother-to-child transmission’.
+The best thing you can do to make sure that your baby is safe is adhere to your HIV treatment to prevent ‘mother-to-child transmission’.

 Mother-to-child transmission of HIV is also known as vertical transmission.
 This is when HIV is passed from a pregnant or breastfeeding mother who is HIV positive to her baby.
 HIV can be passed to the baby during pregnancy, during labour (childbirth), or during breastfeeding.

 - The main thing you need to do if you are living with HIV is to take your treatment correctly and regularly as advised by the healthcare provider (this is known as adherence to treatment).
 This is especially important if you are pregnant because your treatment will suppress your viral load (how much HIV is in the blood), and a suppressed viral load lowers the chances of passing on HIV to your baby.

 - It is important to book for antenatal care (ANC) visits as soon as you suspect you are pregnant.
 You also need to attend ALL 8 visits so that your healthcare provider can monitor you closely throughout your pregnancy.

 - At the antenatal clinic visit, your blood will be taken to check if you are virally suppressed.
 Your blood will also be taken when you give birth and when your baby turns 6 months old.

 - It is important that you use condoms throughout your pregnancy and breastfeeding to prevent reinfections of HIV which might affect the baby.